Tuesday, February 9, 2010

 Here's the thing.
 I recently read an article in Elle Decor how this so called coffee European style (serving coffee in a bowl) was popularized in Amsterdam about a decade ago.
 A method you wouldn't really see on the other side of the Atlantic.
 The editor said that now he's hooked and even bought a few bowls, as in the picture to serve to his guests when having coffee at his house.

 Ahhh, see now I'm educated.
 I can now confidently sip my hot cup of coffee with confidence when served in a bowl.
 But using the Chinese bowl?
 Ummm, nothing bout that says European.
 We still go to have coffee at that fancy Cafe to this day but I don't see those Chinese bowls anymore.
 Well I guess their attempt to do coffee European style didn't really work out.
-I'd say give it a decade more.
+I'd say give it another decade or so.

 Thursday, August 27, 2009